Armistice of 11 November 1918: Last casualties

-Henry Gunther, an American, is generally recognized as the last soldier killed in action in World War I. He was killed 60 seconds before the armistice came into force while charging astonished German troops who were aware the Armistice was nearly upon them.
-He had been despondent over his recent reduction in rank and was apparently trying to redeem his reputation.
+Henry Gunther, an American, is generally recognized as the last soldier killed in action in World War I. He was killed 60 seconds before the armistice came into force, while charging astonished German troops who were aware the armistice was nearly upon them.
+Gunther had been despondent over his recent reduction in rank and was apparently trying to redeem his reputation.

+The last German to die in the war, though his name is not fully known, is believed to be a Lieutenant by the name of Tomas.
+At a time shortly after 11:00 a.m, perhaps 11:01 a.m, he exited his trench and began to walk across no-mans-land to inform the Americans there that the Armistice had just gone into effect, and that his soldiers would soon be evacuating their trenches.
+The Americans, who had not yet heard news of the armistice, opened fire, killing him instantly.

 News of the armistice only reached Germany's African forces, still fighting in Northern Rhodesia (today's Zambia), about two weeks later.
 The German and British commanders then had to agree on the protocols for their own armistice ceremony.

 After the war, there was a deep shame that so many soldiers died on the final day of the war, especially in the hours after the treaty had been signed but had not yet taken effect.
 In the United States, Congress opened an investigation to find out why and if blame should be placed on the leaders of the American Expeditionary Forces, including John Pershing.
 In France, many graves of French soldiers who died on 11 November were backdated to 10 November.